RedPointGlobal/redpoint-rpi/README.md

 NOTES:
 ********************************* SUCCESS! *********************************
 ```
 It may take some time for all the RPI services to fully initialize.
 We recommend waiting approximately 5-10 minutes to ensure that the services are completely up and running.
-This patience is crucial for the successful retrieval of ingress endpoints in the subsequent step.

 ### RPI Endpoints